dhh1128/vvp/draft-hardman-verifiable-voice-protocol.md

 The semantics of the fields are:

 * `alg` *(required)* MUST be "EdDSA" ({{RFC8032}}, {{FIPS186-4}}).
-Standardizing on one scheme prevents jurisdictions with incompatible or weaker cryptography.
+Standardizing on one scheme prevents parties weaker cryptography from degrading the security guarantees of the ecosystem.
 The RSA, HMAC, and ES256 algorithms MUST NOT be used.
-(This choice is motivated by compatibility with the vLEI and its associated ACDC ecosystem, which depends on the Montgomery-to-Edwards transformation.)
+(This choice is motivated by compatibility with the vLEI and its associated ACDC ecosystem, which currently uses the Montgomery-to-Edwards transformation.)
 * `typ` *(required)* Per {{RFC8225}}, MUST be "passport".
 * `ppt` *(required)* Per {{RFC8225}}, MUST identify the specific PASSporT type -- in this case, "vvp".
 * `kid` *(required)* MUST be the OOBI of an AID ({{TOIP-KERI}}) controlled by the OP ({{<OP}}).
 An OOBI is a special URL that facilitates ACDC's viral discoverability goals.
 It returns IANA content-type `application/json+cesr`, which provides some important security guarantees.
 The content for this particular OOBI MUST be a KEL ({{TOIP-KERI}}).
 Typically the AID in question does not identify the OP as a legal entity, but rather software running on or invoked by the SBC operated by the OP.
 (The AID that identifies the OP as a legal entity may be controlled by a multisig scheme and thus require multiple humans to create a signature.
 The AID for `kid` MUST be singlesig and, in the common case where it is not the legal entity AID, MUST have a delegate relationship with the legal entity AID that's proved through formal evidence.)